Apex (tournament): 2016

 After the controversies surrounding the 2015 event, there were doubts over the future of the Apex tournament.
 However Andre "Bifuteki" Augustin announced that the event would continue under his leadership.
 Apex 2016 was the seventh edition of the Apex series which took place on June 17–19, 2016 under the new management of the Bifuteki crew.
 The event was considerably smaller the previous incarnation and even had to cancel its Brawl event due to low turnout.

+2022

+Apex 2022 took place on November 18–20, 2022 in Secaucus, New Jersey.
+It featured Melee, Ultimate, Smash 64, Brawl, and Smash 4 events.